 What happens in a synchronous video chat or online call?
 What are the requirements?
 What tools can we use?
 Take a look at the GCFGlobal site and take some notes.

-Before moving to Step 2, jot down your ideas.
-Be prepared to share with a partner what your learned, or your teacher may discuss this with the class as a whole.
+Before moving to Step two, jot down your ideas.
+Be prepared to share with a partner what you learned, or your teacher may discuss this with the class as a whole.

 2. Question: How Should We Behave in a Virtual Collaboration?

 - Lights, Webcam, Action - Impress with these Videoconferencing Etiquette Tips!
-(2:29 YouTube or via PlayPosit)
+(2:29 YouTube)

 - The Do's and Don'ts of Videoconferencing online article

 Take a moment to jot down some key ideas about what you learned about behavior in virtual collaboration.
 You may want to create a T-Chart to help remember the Do's and Don’ts.
 Share your work as your teacher directs.

 3. We will Explore SYNCHRONOUS communication with a virtual connection.

 - For this step, you will be creating a virtual connection by participating in a video conference in live or real-time.
 Showcase a UN Project you learned about, a Passion Project or Genius Hour connection with an author or expert, or a Global Collaboration Week activity assigned by your teacher.
 Make a copy of this Virtual Connection Planning Template to prepare, connect, and reflect on your experience.

 - Talk with your teacher about how to submit/share this document.
 Use this Virtual Connection rubric to guide your work.